To provide guidelines for ethical standards of behavior for all staff of PRS.

 This code of ethical behavior applies to all relationships between staff and persons served and in his/her professional relationships with subordinate and supervisory staff, with family members of persons served, with colleagues, with staff from other organizations, and with the general community, including business and contractual relationships.

-Each new staff person will read the Code of Ethical Behavior in full and sign the Code of Ethical Behavior form before he/she commences employment or assignment and shall review the Code thereafter at time of Annual Performance Review and initial an acknowledgement of such review.
+Each new staff person will read the Code of Ethical Behavior in full and sign the Code of Ethical Behavior form before he/she commences employment or assignment and shall review the Code thereafter at time of Annual Performance Review and initial an acknowledgment of such review.
 The original signed copy of the Code of Ethical Behavior, in its entirety, shall be kept in the staff person’s personnel file.
-The Code of Ethical Behavior shall be posted on the organization’s web site.
+The Code of Ethical Behavior shall be posted on the organization’s website.

 Code of Ethical Behavior:

 - Respect for diversity, non-discrimination.
 I shall treat all clients, staff, and persons in the community with dignity, fairness, and respect.
 Within the context of my work, I shall not discriminate on the basis of race, ancestry, nationality, sexual orientation, religion, age, gender, mental, or physical disability; and I will proactively seek to prevent and eliminate discrimination both within the organization and in the community.
 I will promote and encourage respect for diversity.
 I will actively work to expand choices and opportunities for both clients and staff.

 - Conflict of Interest.
 I shall be aware of and avoid personal and professional circumstances that may cause a conflict of interest and hinder my ability to make judgments in the best interest of the organization, persons served, their family members, and/or significant others.
 I shall notify my supervisor of potential or existing conflicts of interest.